vzaffalon/carbon_calculator_api/README.md

 This api runs on docker with NodeJS and Express.

-For the purpose of simplification the projects uses a in memory database created on the store folder.
+For the purpose of simplification the project uses a in memory database created on the store folder.

 ### Model description